Like a Local Guide

 I don’t know exactly what’s behind this madness, maybe just a little misunderstanding by some shopkeeper that heard, from some local politician, that Palermo was on its way to becoming the next Dubai #palermocomedubai and dreaming of attracting Arab sheiks, fantasizing about the Sultan of Brunei or His Majesty, King Joffy Joffer, Sovereign of Zamunda walking into their shop to buy an "arancina" or a gelato for three times its price.

-Thankfully, some virtuous merchants such as Rosticceria la Romanella and Gelateria La Vela and many others, have not fallen into the trap of touristification and have maintained honest and local prices with an excellent quality.
+Thankfully, some virtuous merchants such as Rosticceria la Romanella, Gelateria La Vela, Christian’s Bakery di Caccamo and many others, have not fallen into the trap of touristification and have maintained honest and local prices with an excellent quality.

 Of course, everyone’s free to keep walking the path of “fleece the tourist” and dressing up any nonsense and charging whatever he pleases for six months a year — and then spend the other six months running desperate discount promos on TikTok.